Some components of Talos Linux are distributed as part of the Talos operating system image (for example,Documentation Index

 while the second rule matches all images from ghcr.io/siderolabs and requires them to be signed by a Sidero Labs employee or the Talos production release manager service account.

-Any other images that do not match either of the rules will be allowed by default.
+Any other images that do not match any of the rules will be allowed by default.

 It is also possible to create a closed policy that rejects all images that do not match any of the rules by adding a final rule with deny: true: